-D Event columns is reviewed to ensure the drinking water eveters stone have B - Event C - Event Description columns is reviewed to ensure the drinking water system steps have been captured, and associated hazards are identified and described.
-Column C details the event through physical, biological and chemical parameters D - Control Measures, Best Practices, and SOPs The "Control Measures, Best Practices, and SOPs" section is used to provide additional information such as: • Brief description of the applicable best management practice • Description of applicable control measures • Standard Operating Procedures / practices that address the hazard E - Likelihood F - Consequence The likelihood (L) and consequence (C) of the hazardous event occurring are assessed using the Table 08-01 Risk Assessment Outcomes as updated.
+Column Description of Column B - Event C - Event Description Column B is the documented event.
+At least annually the information in these columns is reviewed to ensure the drinking water system steps have been captured, and associated hazards are identified and described.
+Column C details the event through applicable physical, biological and/or chemical parameters.
+D - Control Measures, Best Practices, and SOPs The "Control Measures, Best Practices, and SOPs" section is used to provide additional information such as: Brief description of the applicable best management practice Description of applicable control measures Standard Operating Procedures / practices that address the hazard E - Likelihood F - Consequence Column E represents the Likelihood (L) of the hazardous event occurring.
+Column F represents the Consequence (C) of the hazardous event occurring.
 Vulnerability and/or critical customers may also be considered when assigning the likelihood and/or consequence rating.
+Using this methodology, the higher a number the more significant the impact.
+Rating definitions of Likelihood and Consequence are included in the document Table 08-01 DWQMS Risk Assessment Outcomes.

-Using this methodology, the higher number indicates a higher likelihood or consequence.
-G - Risk The risk (R) is then assigned for each hazard based on the calculation of the likelihood of the event occurring (L) times the consequence (C).
+G - Risk The risk (R) is assigned for each hazard based on the calculation of the Likelihood (L) of the event occurring multiplied by the Consequence (C) of the event occurring.
 The assigned priority risk rating is 8.
-This rating will be reviewed during the three-year review process.
-If a hazard has a risk rating below 8 the hazard shall not be considered a CCP or CP If a hazard event has a risk rating equal to or above 8, columns H to J are to be answered to determine if the hazard is a CCP or CP.
-H through J - Screening Questions to Identify Critical Control Point (CCP) and Control Point (CP) The three questions in these columns are then answered: If the hazard is controlled by a best management practice (summarized in Table 08-01, then the practice is noted in column H under a Yes (Y) answer.
-If there is a control measure in place for the hazard then Yes (Y) must be answered under column I. If control was lost and someone could get hurt for the hazard then Yes (Y) must be answered under column J. If the hazard has a risk rating equal to or above 8, as noted above and Yes (Y) has been answered for columns H through J, the hazard is to be identified as a CCP.
-If the hazard has a risk rating equal to or above 8, as noted above and No (N) has been answered at least once under columns H through I, the hazard is to be identified as a CP.
+This rating will be reviewed during the 36-month review process.
+If a hazard has a risk rating below 8 the hazard is not considered a CCP or CP.
+If a hazardous event has a risk rating equal to or above 8, columns H to J are to be answered to determine if the hazard is a CCP or CP.
+H, I and J - Screening Questions to Identify Critical Control Point (CCP) and Control Point (CP) The three questions in these columns are then answered: 1) If the hazard is controlled by a best management practice (summarized in Table 08-01, then the practice is noted in Column H under a Yes answer.
+2) If there is a control measure in place for the hazard then Yes must be answered under Column I. 3) If control was lost and someone could get hurt for the hazard then Yes must be answered under Column J. If the hazard has a risk rating equal to or above 8, as noted above and Yes has been answered for Columns H, I and J , the hazard is identified as a CCP.
+If the hazard has a risk rating equal to or above 8, and No has been answered at least once for Columns H, I and J , the hazard is identified as a CP.
+Chart 07-01 Hazard Identification as a Critical Control Point provides a flow-chart to assist with CP and CPP designation.
 K - CP# or CCP# The identified CPs and CCPs are numbered sequentially and highlighted.